hawk/lux/doc/lux.md

 next
 ----

-Execute next command.
+Execute next command
 A multi-line command counts as one command.

 **Parameters:**